 - The Justice Media Awards are organised by the Society every year and aim to reward outstanding journalism for contributions to the public’s understanding of the law, the legal system or any specific legal issues.

-- The Society is a sponsor of the British and Irish Legal Information Institute (BAILII) initiative for the provision of free access to British and Irish primary legal materials, which is of particular value to Irish solicitors.
+- The Society is a sponsor of the British and Irish Legal Information Institute (BAILII) initiative for the provision of free access to British and Irish primary legal materials.
+BAILII provides reliable information resources for private individuals, organisations serving civil society, those in legal education and training, and those involved in and serving the legal system.

 The Society has an opportunity to lead by example in adhering to CSR best practices and principles.
 We are committed to continuously improving and to championing the wide range of CSR contributions positively made by the profession.
 We will keep our CSR Statement under review as part of our Annual Operational Plan.
 We will consider what guidance and supports we can provide to members to help improve and develop their own CSR position.